 During the seventeenth century, the College continued both to buy books and to receive donations from Fellows, of which the most substantial was that of Dudley Digges, who bequeathed over a thousand books and pamphlets, including English literature.
 These and other additions made the shortage of space yet more acute.

 This was solved by a substantial legacy of £10,000 received by the College in 1710 from Christopher Codrington, sometime Fellow and governor general of the Leeward Islands.
 His family wealth principally derived from sugar plantations — worked by slaves — in Antigua and Barbados.
-He bequeathed his own library of 12,000 volumes to the College, and stipulated that £4,000 of his bequest should be used for the purchase of books.
+A plaque commemorating those who worked in slavery on the Codrington plantations in the West Indies was installed by the Library's entrance in 2018.
+Codrington bequeathed his own library of 12,000 volumes to the College, and stipulated that £4,000 of his bequest should be used for the purchase of books.
 The remaining sum was for the construction of a new library, whose buildings, designed by Nicholas Hawksmoor, were erected between 1716 and 1720; but it was to take until 1751 for the interior to be fully furbished and ready to accommodate books.
 Codrington, whose wealth at death exceeded £80,000, also left a bequest which established Codrington College in Barbados.